jared-m-combs/dfm/README.md

    `dfm remove [-h] paths [paths ...]`

-###Positional Arguments

-paths
+**Positional Arguments**

-   The paths can be either the symlinks or the actual files in the dotfiles directory.
+`paths` - The paths can be either the symlinks or the actual files in the dotfiles directory.

 install (i)